Aiono Alec Ekeroma: Education and academic career

-In 2014 he helped develop the curriculum for the National University of Samoa's new school of medicine, and in 2018 he was appointed its founding professor.
-In October 2019 following the resignation of Fui Asofou So'o he was appointed vice-chancellor.
+In 2014, he helped develop the curriculum for the National University of Samoa's new school of medicine, and in 2018 he was appointed its founding professor.
+In October 2019 following the resignation of Fui Asofou So'o, he was appointed vice-chancellor.
 In July 2021, he was reappointed a University of Otago Honorary Professor.

+Public service career

-In November 2022 he was appointed chief executive of the Samoan Ministry of Health.
+In November 2022, he was appointed chief executive of the Samoan Ministry of Health.

+Political career

+In June 2025 Aiono resigned from his position as chief executive of the Ministry of Health in order to contest the 2025 Samoan general election as a candidate for the FAST party.
+He was elected to the Legislative Assembly of Samoa.

 Recognition

 In the 2020 Queen's Birthday Honours, Ekeroma was appointed an Officer of the New Zealand Order of Merit, for services to health and the Pacific community.

-In 2009 he was bestowed with the Aiono title from Fasito'o Uta, but this was challenged before the land and Titles Court of Samoa.
+In 2009, he was bestowed with the Aiono title from Fasito'o Uta, but this was challenged before the land and Titles Court of Samoa.
 The title was formally bestowed again in August 2020 once the challenge had been resolved.